sankeer28/Math-PDF-Generator-Web/README.md

 # [Math-PDF-Generator-Web](https://sankeer28.github.io/Math-PDF-Generator-Web/)
 Live web version of the [Math PDF Generator I made in Python](https://github.com/sankeer28/Math-PDF-Generator) .
 It allows you to generate any number of PDFs, each containing random math problems and corresponding answers.
 The PDFs are packaged into a zip file and downloaded to your device using jsZIP, jsPDF and FileSaver.js.
+My version of the [Course Hero File Generator](https://herogeneratorpure.com/) that runs locally.

 ## Features